BlueAlder/defi-frontrunning-challenge/README.md

 Write your exploit in the `test/challenge.ts` file within the EXPLOIT section.

+Ensure you interact with the contract as the `attacker`.
+You can do this with

+`const attackerVault = this.vault.connect(attacker)`

+Then interact with the new `attackerVault` var.

+--

 Test your exploit by running:

 `npx hardhat test`

 If the test passes then you have won!
 If not, try harder :).

 ---